ranaasamir/BI18/README.md

 Yasmina Gamal: A BI student who loves reading.

+Yousef Hamdy :A music addict who loves to explore.

 The purpose of the repository is to gather information about the authors of the whole tutorial.